Alien-Eye/RunDroid-Privacy-Policy/index.md

   - Google Play Games Services collects user’s personal identifiers, analytics data, and diagnostics data for app functionality, and analytics.
   - Data is encrypted in transit.
   - Data can be deleted.
 Visit the [Data Deletion website](https://alien-eye.github.io/RunDroid-Data-Deletion-Resource/).
-  -For more information on the privacy practices of Google Play Games Services, please visit the [Google Privacy Policy website](https://policies.google.com/privacy?hl=en)
+  - For more information on the privacy practices of Google Play Games Services, please visit the [Google Privacy Policy website](https://policies.google.com/privacy?hl=en)

 - ## Unity UGS Cloud Save